 by Pastor Steven Waterhouse

-Pastor Steven Waterhouse has written an excellent book called, "Strength for his People: A Ministry for Families of the Mentally Ill".
-You can read the whole book for free online here.
+Pastor Steven Waterhouse has written an excellent book called, “Strength for his People: A Ministry for Families of the Mentally Ill.
 It will be useful to those who have a devout belief in Catholicism and an interest in neurobiological disorders (formerly known as mental illness).
-The author's younger brother suffers from schizophrenia.
+The author’s younger brother suffers from schizophrenia.
 The following is a paraphrasing of one chapter of the book that interested me.
 The arguments in the book are more solidly expressed than this abbreviation.

 Schizophrenia can strike anyone, including individuals from deeply religious homes.
 The concepts of devils, heaven and hell is part of Catholicism.
 “Demonic influence” is a rare, but integral belief of many.
 And many Christians who research schizophrenia wonder about the demonic.
 “Is my relative possessed?”
 The New Testament mentions demons over 100 times including Matt 8:29; Matt.
 10:1ff and John 16:11.

 Even those who have other beliefs or choose to remain skeptical still must relate to Christians who do believe in the supernatural.
 Many Christians who endure a family member’s battle with schizophrenia will have questions about demonic involvement with a loved one and deserve real answers instead of a condescending response which dismisses such concern as nonsense on the part of ignorant people.